 Events Manager

 I have had a variety of administration jobs from Essex Police to Financial Times Publishing.
 After being made redundant whilst on maternity leave from FT, I started undertaking temping for an agency and my first assignment was at BVNA!
-A job came up about 6 months later and I have now been at BVNA for 24 years
+A job came up about 6 months later and I have just celebrated my 25 year anniversary.

-Currently I am Events Manager at BVMA where I am responsible for the operations of BVNA Congress, from ordering enough lunches for everyone, planning and setting up the venue to ensuring that our exhibitors, delegates, guests and speakers have an amazing experience!
+I am the Events Manager at BVNA where I am responsible for the operations of BVNA Congress, from ordering enough lunches for everyone, planning and setting up the venue to ensuring that our exhibitors, delegates, guests and speakers have an amazing experience!

-I have been married to Rob for 30 years and have 2 daughters, Jasmine who is 29 and a Senior Paediatric Staff Nurse at Guy's Hospital and Rachel, 25 who currently works in the retail sector but is looking at a change of career in Midwifery!
+I have been married to Rob for 30 years and have 2 daughters, Jasmine who is 30 this year and a Senior Paediatric Staff Nurse at Great Ormond Street Hospital and Rachel, 25 who currently works in the retail sector but is looking at a change of career in Midwifery!

-We have a French Bulldog called Ronnie and two goldfish who are named after named after West Ham footballers!
+We have a gorgeous French Bulldog called Ronnie, who loves a snuggle with whomever is willing!
 I love being creative and you can usually find me making fancy dress costumes, carving pumpkins at Halloween, knitting children’s cardigans and sewing dance costumes!
-For the past 16 years I have been attending street dance and tap classes and am a member of Harlow Running & Tri Club, last year I ran my very first half marathon and looking to book another later this year.
+I am a member of Harlow Running & Tri Club and have completed many 5k and 10k races, including cross country plus two half-marathons...no, I'm never doing a full marathon!

 Lisa Brett